≡

 civil

-(adj) connected to a city
+(adj) connected to city, OR well-behaved

 clamour